 To get email updates, be sure to create an online account, so we have your email address on record.

 We are taking bold action to keep our patients and staff safe.
-Our actions will maintain access to care for everyone who needs it, and preserve the necessary medical supplies and equipment needed to fight this outbreak over the coming weeks.
+Our actions will maintain access to care for everyone, and preserve the necessary medical supplies and equipment needed to fight this outbreak.

-Many necessary changes will be implemented across all of Kaiser Permanente.
-While some of these changes are temporary, each is being delivered in a way that keeps your health and safety at the forefront of why we're doing it.
+Many necessary changes are being implemented across all of Kaiser Permanente.
+Some of these changes are temporary, with health and safety as our top priority.

 Pharmacies, Imaging and Laboratory Services

 What should you do if you think you have COVID-19?

 If you have a fever, cough, and shortness of breath, we're here to help.